gradha/gradha.github.io/src/articles/06-small-big-mistakes.rst

 100% of human people are good, something which is `easily disputed
 <http://www.penny-arcade.com/comic/2004/03/19/>`_).

-Unfortunately I'm preaching to the walls: as surreal as these situations may look, in my *professional* life as a software developer I've happened to find even worse blunders in commercial software.
+Unfortunately I'm preaching to the walls: in my *professional* life as a software developer I've happened to find even worse blunders in commercial software.
 You know, the one where people's heads roll when something goes wrong.
 So my theory is that most people doing open source software simply replicate what they have learned at work.
 Or worse, are too lazy to even do that minimum effort!

 That's when I ``<inception_bwaaaa>`` *step in to save the world of software* ``</inception_bwaaaa>``.
 Actually, I did read recently some hilarious articles